Manfredi Lefebvre d'Ovidio: Career

+In 2021, he has executive buyouts in Arqit Quantum, a NASDAQ-listed quantum cryptography company.[14]
+In June 2022, the Lefebvre D'Ovidio family's Abercrombie&Kent Travel Group (A&K Travel Group) bought Crystal Cruises and its two ocean vessels, Crystal Serenity and Crystal Symphony.
+In the same plan, A&K acquired Cox and King, the world's oldest tour operator and Ecoventura, a company operating its own fleet in the Galapagos Islands.
+In the same years, the financial group controlled by the Lefèbvre family, Heritage Group, acquired various stakes including 75% of Bucksense Inc, New Cleo, Avatera, Quintessential Beverages, TT, V Dyne, Arqit, Habitas.

 Personal life

 He resides in Monte Carlo, Monaco, where Silversea is headquartered.
 He is divorced, with one daughter, Costanza.

 Cruise industry advocacy

 Lefebvre d'Ovidio was a key driver of the unification of the European cruise industry as chairman of the European Cruise Council (ECC) since 2010.

 He led the merger of that association with the Cruise Lines International Association (CLIA) of which he has served on the board of directors until 2013.
 He remains on the board of CLIA Global and serves as chairman of CLIA Europe.
 He is also active in promoting international tourism efforts as the vice chairman of the World Travel and Tourism Council (WTTC), in charge for Europe and a member of the World Economic Forum (WEF).

 Crystal Ships could belong to him.